infracost/docs/docs/features/terraform_modules.md

 ### Git SSH modules

 Infracost downloads private git SSH modules using SSH keys (same as Terraform/Terragrunt).
-Infracost GitHub App users can provide the SSH key in Infracost Cloud.
+Infracost GitHub and GitLab App users can provide the SSH key in Infracost Cloud.
 Other CI/CD users can set an environment variable or secret with their private SSH key.
 The `GIT_SSH_KEY` secret variable usually starts with `-----BEGIN RSA PRIVATE KEY-----`.

   ```shell
   mkdir -p ~/.ssh